The Context

 Map page

-Because Auckland is spread across neighbourhood hubs, location mattered as much as the deal itself.
-The map view made nearby options more visible and gave users a faster way to compare what was realistically within reach.
+Because Auckland is spread across neighbourhood hubs, location mattered as much as the deal.
+The map made nearby options visible and let users compare what was realistically within reach.

 Hops map page screen.